 Do you want to be exposed to professional life at a leading company and contribute to its success?

-The Palestinian Internship Program (PIP) is recruiting young professionals and university graduates in information and communication technology (ICT), marketing, finance, bio-medicine and other fields for the next round of its internship program, which will begin in early 2017.
+The Palestinian Internship Program (PIP) is recruiting young professionals and university graduates in information and communication technology (ICT), marketing, finance, bio-medicine and other fields for the next round of its internship program, which will begin in the Fall of 2017.
 Admitted applicants will be awarded a three-month internship at a leading technology company.
 Past internships have been offered at international companies including Intel, HP, Thomson Reuters and Teva Pharmaceuticals, as well as at other leading start-up and investment companies.
 Interns must expect to be held to high professional standards and will be expected to add value to their host companies.
 The program also includes workshops led by Harvard Business School professors, lectures by leading CEOs, and a possible two-week visit to leading technology centers in the United States, where interns will gain exposure to the American ICT entrepreneurship scene.

 PIP will coordinate internship positions, entry permits to Israel, and lodging (where necessary) through the ongoing support of its Program Director.
 If you are a budding ICT professional passionate about developing Palestine’s knowledge economy and advancing your personal career, please do apply!
 Applicants interested in business, marketing, and technology are all welcome.

 - Completed BA degree (although some current students are accepted).
 Most successful applicants studies subjects such as Computer Science, Engineering, Business Administration, Marketing, Communications, Natural Sciences, Finance, Math - although top students in any subject are encourage to apply.

 - A willingness to work in a new and challenging work environment as part of a team

 - High personal integrity and strong work ethic

 - An entrepreneurial spirit with a desire to start or join new projects

 - A commitment to working in the Palestinian Territories and being involved in building the local technology ecosystem